Codecademy/gamut/README.md

 ## Gamut Kit

-We provide a single package to manage the versions of a few core dependencies: `gamut`, `gamut-icons`, `gamut-illustrations`, `gamut-labs`, `gamut-patterns`, `gamut-styles`.
+We provide a single package to manage the versions of a few core dependencies: `gamut`, `gamut-icons`, `gamut-illustrations`, `gamut-patterns`, `gamut-styles`.
 Since these packages are highly intertwined we suggest only installing `@codecademy/gamut-kit` when your app needs all of these.

 [`gamut-kit`: Include in your application instead of the individual packages to simplify version management. ](/packages/gamut-kit/README.md)